NHSDigital/patient-switching-adaptors-mapping-documentation/document references/README.md

 ### Placeholder generation

 The adaptor will generate a placeholder if:
-* `DocumentReference.content.attachment.contentType` is not supported.
+* `DocumentReference.content.attachment.contentType` MIME type is not supported.
-* `DocumentReference.content.attachment.title` field is present and doesn't contain empty string.
+* `DocumentReference.content.attachment.title` is present and doesn't contain empty string.
 * `DocumentReference.content.attachment.url` is missing or there is an error retrieving the document binary.

 The content of the placeholder will be mapped as follows: